HomeHow To GuidesLawn Mower Surging

 How To Repair Clogged Lawnmower Gas Cap

-4) Vacuum Line Leak
+4) How to Inspect Vacuum Leak

-How To Repair Lawnmower Vacuum Leak
+How To Repair Lawnmower Vacuum Leaks

-• Tighten carburetor (4 bolts)
+- Tighten carburetor (4 bolts)

-• Tighten engine manifold bolts to ensure a tight vacuum seal.
+- Tighten engine manifold bolts to ensure a tight vacuum seal.

 5) “Bad” Lawnmower Spark Plug

-The engine will not run correctly without a proper spark delivered from the lawnmower engine spark plug.
+The engine will not run correctly without a proper spark delivered from the lawn mower engine spark plug.
 If you’re unsure how to tell if a lawn mower spark plug is bad, check out this article from Best Home Gear.

 We recommend the following four steps to inspect and repair a bad spark plug: